Reachability and liveness in parametric timed automata: Liveness properties

 \subsection{Undecidability of AF-emptiness}

-It is known that AF-emptiness is undecidable for L/U-PTAs~\cite{JLR15}; reusing the encoding of the 2-counter machine proposed in our proof of \cref{theorem:EF-empty:undecidable}, we now show that this result holds even for bounded L/U-PTAs.
+It is known that AF-emptiness is undecidable for L/U-PTAs~\cite{JLR15}; reusing the encoding of the 2-counter machine proposed in our proof of Theorem~\ref{theorem:EF-empty:undecidable}, we now show that this result holds even for bounded L/U-PTAs.

-\begin{theorem} \enonceTheoremAFundec{} \end{theorem} \begin{preuve} Let us consider the PTA $\calA(\calM)$ encoding the 2-counter machine $\calM$ proposed in our proof of \cref{theorem:EF-empty:undecidable-closed-bounded}.
+\begin{thm} The AF-emptiness problem is undecidable for (closed) bounded L/U-PTAs with at least 3 clocks and 2 rational-valued parameters. \end{thm} \begin{proof} Let us consider the PTA $\calA(\calM)$ encoding the 2-counter machine $\calM$ proposed in our proof of Theorem~\ref{theorem:EF-empty:undecidable-closed-bounded}.
 The PTA $\calA(\calM)$ has only one parameter~$a$ which is used both as an upper bound and a lower bound.
 In our modified encoding, we replace~$a$ with two fresh parameters $a^-$ and~$a^+$.
 Then, in both the increment gadget (\cref{fig:inc_m2c}) and the 0-test and decrement gadget (\cref{figure:gadget-2CM-bounded-closed-PTA-decrement}), we replace the guard $y=1+a$ by a guard $1 + a^-\leq y$ and an invariant $y \leq 1 + a^+ $; we do the same for the guard $z=1+a$.
 We give the modified increment gadget in \cref{fig:inc-LU_m2c}.

 We initialize the parameters $a^-$ and $a^+$ with the gadget in \cref{figure:AF-LUPTA:eqparam} (adapted from~\cite{JLR15}) leading to the location~$\cmspta_0$.
 Clearly, starting from~$l_0$, we have ${\sf AF} (\cmspta_0)$ if and only if $a^-=a^+>0$, because \begin{enumerate} \item if $a^-=0$ then it is possible to reach \locsink{} and therefore we do not have ${\sf AF} (\cmspta_0)$, and \item any run that reaches $l_1$ before $y$ is equal to $a^+$ can be extended by delaying a non-null amount of time into a run that will be blocked by the invariant of~$\cmspta_0$. \end{enumerate} So all runs should enter $l_1$ with $y=a^+$, which is the case if and only if $a^-=a^+$.
 We therefore obtain an L/U-automaton with $a^-=a^+$ and $a^+>0$.